mraitmaier/bibliow/README.md

 There's also import functionality where multiple items can be added by parsing the specially formatted CSV files.

-The application is started as "bibliow <sqlite-file-name>".
+The application is started as "bibliow $sqlite-file-name".

 If <sqlite-file-name> does not exist, it is created and database is initialized (tabled is created, triggers and indexes also).